What you need to know

 Responsible gaming is the provision of gambling services in a way that seeks to minimize the harm to customers and the community associated with gambling.

 GameSense is an innovative and comprehensive Responsible Gaming strategy adopted by the Massachusetts Gaming Commission as part of its mission to encourage responsible play and mitigate problem gambling.
 GameSense combines recommendations on responsible gaming techniques with interactive tools and exhibits meant to engage patrons at Massachusetts casino gaming facilities and online at GameSenseMA.com.

 Each gaming establishment is required by statute to provide on-site space (the GameSense Info Center) for player education.
 There, patrons can learn about myths associated with gambling, the odds of the games they are playing, take a break, and seek support from a GameSense Advisor.
 The Commission is working with casino operators to ensure that responsible gaming signage and information is available to direct patrons to the GameSense Info Center.

-Furthermore, MassGaming is developing a first-of-its-kind pilot budgeting program that will provide patrons with a voluntary limit-setting option.
-This budgeting tool is designed to allow customers the ability to monitor the amount they spend on electronic gaming machines, and to support their decision to continue or stop play.
+MassGaming has introduced PlayMyWay, a first-of-its-kind pilot budgeting program.
+PlayMyWay is a budgeting tool is designed to allow customers the ability to monitor the amount they spend on electronic gaming machines, and to support their decision to continue or stop play.
 A first-of-its-kind initiative, this pilot program is part of a comprehensive and innovative approach to responsible gaming strategies, with a particular focus on problem gambling prevention and customer protection practices.

 Problem gambling is characterized by gambling behavior which leads to a continuum of adverse consequences for the gambler, others, and the community.